install.packages("pak")

 MLbalance is a suite of machine learning balance tests and estimation tools for experimental and observational data, including a fast implementation of the classification permutation test (Johann Gagnon-Bartsch and Yotam Shem-Tov, 2019).
-The purpose of this suite is to detect unintentional failures of random assignment, data fabrication, or simple covariate imbalance in random or, as-if random, experimental designs.
+The purpose of this suite is to detect unintentional failures of random assignment, data fabrication, or simple covariate imbalance in random or, as-if random, experimental and observational designs.
 These tools are meant to work “off-the-shelf” but are also customizable for advanced users.

 This package is in beta, any recommendations or comments welcome in the issues section.